helloSystem/docs/user/components/preferences/desktop.md

 ## Advanced

-Under the __advanced__ tab of the __Desktop__ preferences application, advanced users can adjust additional aspects of the behavior of the desktop.
+Under the {guilabel}`advanced` tab of the __Desktop__ preferences application, advanced users can adjust additional aspects of the behavior of the desktop.
 Most users should leave the defaults.
 This tab may go away in a future version.